xamarin/Xamarin.Legacy.Sdk/README.md

 # Xamarin.Legacy.Sdk

-An unofficial MSBuild SDK for multitargeting "legacy" Xamarin and .NET 6.
-*Not fully supported.*
+Starting from a .NET 6 project, adds the ability to target legacy Xamarin target frameworks such as `monoandroid11.0` or `xamarin.ios10`. *Not fully supported.*

 ## What is this?
 When would I need it?